goriy/sif/README.md

 This tool understands both cp1251 and utf-8 text encodings and both CRLF and LF line endings.

+Initial path where program begin to work can be set in different ways:

-It supports command line argument and path/file drag'n'drop.
+* It supports command line argument
+* Folder can be drag'n'dropped into main window
-It automatically creates shortcut in SendTo folder to simplify its usage from windows explorer.
+* From Explorer folder could be "SendTo" to "Search in files" (Program automatically creates shortcut in SendTo folder)

 It works on Windows platform (XP, Vista, 7).
 Also it should work on Windows 2000, Windows 8, Windows 10, but such cases